ita9naiwa/ita9naiwa.github.io/_posts/2025/2025-10-05-ptx-mental-model.md

 For this kernel the transfer is a single-use stream, so we lean on `.cg`:

 - **Access pattern:** each tile is loaded once from gmem and immediately consumed, so there is no reuse to justify filling L1.
-- **L1 profile:** a few dozen kilobytes, private to the SM, great for tiny hot data but easy to thrash with large sequential copies.
+- **L1 cache:** a few dozen kilobytes, L1 lives inside each SM, shared among warps in that SM rather than being global. great for tiny hot data but easy to thrash with large sequential copies.
-- **L2 profile:** several megabytes, shared across the GPU, coalesces long bursts before they reach DRAM.
+- **L2 cache:** several megabytes, shared across the GPU, coalesces long bursts before they reach DRAM.
 - **Outcome:** bypassing L1 prevents cache pollution for other warps while L2 still provides bandwidth and coalescing.

 `cp.async.cg` therefore skips L1 and reaches shared memory efficiently for this workload.